wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/types-attack.md

 ## Ransom distributed denial of service attacks

-Ransom distributed denial-of-services (DDoS) attack is when legitimate users can't access their normal systems because the system has been flooded with spurious traffic from a cybercriminal.
-The actor keeps sending requests to the target or network until the system effectively crashes.
-There are variations of the simple Denial-of-Service attack so you may hear terms such as:
+A ransom distributed denial-of-services (DDoS) attack is when legitimate users can't access their normal systems because the system has been flooded with spurious traffic from a cybercriminal.
+The cybercriminal keeps sending requests to the target or network until the system effectively crashes.
+There are variations of the simple denial-of-service attack, so you may hear terms such as:

 - Smurf Attack
 - SYN Flood